Advantech-IIoT/UNO-220-POE-/dpkg/README/index.md

 # UNO-220 Debian Packages for Serial, GPIO and RTC.

-Append the following in `/etc/apt/sources.list`
+Append the following in `/etc/apt/sources.list` on your Pi 4.

 ```
 deb [trusted=yes] https://advantechralph.github.io/uno-220/dpkg/ /